jakobzhao/geog595/04_data/pe.md

 ### 2.1 Install Prerequisite python libray

 Above all, please install one required python libraries - sqlite3.
-To install, please execute the following script on command prompt (if a windows user) or terminal (if a Mac or Linux user).
+To install,  execute the following shell script on command prompt (if a windows user) or terminal (if a Mac or Linux user).

 ```powershell
 pip install sqlite3
 ```

-Once installed, please try to execute the script [`tw2db.py`](tw2db.py) under the [04_data folder](./) on PyCharm.
-We will offer a step-by-step instructon of this piece of python script.
+Once installed, please execute the script [`tw2db.py`](tw2db.py) under the [04_data folder](./) on PyCharm.
+We will offer a step-by-step instruction of this piece of python script as below.

 ### 2.2 Create a spatialite database

-The most convenient way to create a spatialite database is using QGIS.
+The most convenient way to create a spatialite database is to use QGIS.
 Open a QGIS (version >3.0) application.
 In the browser panel on the left, please right-click the SpatiaLite icon.
 In the pop-up dropdown menu, press `Create Database...`.
 The name of this database is `tweets.db`, which is stored under the [assets](assets/) folder.

 ![](img/create-database.png)

-After inputing the database name and navigate to where to store this database, an empty spatial datbase is generated.
+After inputing the database name, an empty spatial datbase will be created.
+We can find this newly created database by navigating to its location.

 ![](img/save-database.png)

 ### 2.3 Initialize a data table

-In order to use this database, we will do several queries to build a data table within the database.
+In order to properly use this database, we will do several queries to construct a data table within this database.
 The sql statement can be found in [`create_table.sql`](create_table.sql).

 Navigate from `Database` on the main menu bar to `DB Manager...`.
 In the pop-up interface, Right-click the SpatiaLite item on the provider panel to build a new connection.
-This `New Connection` will conect to `tweets.db`.
+Use this `New Connection` conects to `tweets.db`.

 ![](img/open-spatialite.png)

 On the DB Manger interface, Navigate from `Database` on the main menu, and then open up the `SQL window.` In the popup window, please input the first SQL statement, and press `Execute`.